Welding API 5L Grade X80 steel

 In addition to providing increased strength and pressure tolerances, which allow more materials to pass through, high-strength pipe also offers the ability to work with thinner wall thickness (as little as 18 millimeters).
 This wall thickness decreases the weight of the pipe and offers considerable savings in terms of transportation cost and labor.
-Specifically, it minimizes fuel usage and cost for hauls to the jobsite, and also reduces the amount of welding to complete a weld joint.
+Specifically, it minimizes fuel usage and cost for hauls to the jobsite, and also reduces the amount of welding.

 Such benefits were behind the decision to use API 5L Grade X80 steel for the Petro China (CNPC) WEST-EAST III pipeline project.
-Upon its completion, this 7,378-kilometer pipeline will cross 17 provinces — from Xinjing to Fujian, China — to deliver 30 billion cubic feet of gas each year.
-Contractors, like Daqing Oil Field Company began construction on this project in May of 2012 and anticipate its completion by 2015.
+This 7,378-kilometer pipeline crosses 17 provinces — from Xinjing to Fujian, China.
+It delivers 30 billion cubic feet of gas each year.

 According to Zhongbin Shan, secretary general of the China Petroleum Engineering Construction Association, welding specifications for the project prohibited the use of E6010 stick electrodes.
-As on other high-strength pipelines, these types of filler metals are unable to meet the low hydrogen requirements for welding API 5L Grade X80 steel.
+These types of filler metals are unable to meet the low hydrogen requirements for welding API 5L Grade X80 steel.
 The welds are also less able to withstand the impact of thermal expansion and contraction, frost and other environmental loadings commonly caused by temperature extremes in remote pipeline areas.

 As a result, for the 2,545-kilometer section of the pipeline project for which the Daqing Oil Field Company is responsible, the company embraced new welding technologies to uphold the integrity of welds on the high-strength steel and also meet their demanding productivity requirements.
 Those technologies included welding equipment with advanced processes from Miller Electric Mfg.
 Co., as well as welding wires from Hobart Brothers Company.
 The new technologies offered quality and speed, as well as lower repair rates and cost savings.